Operatorr/laravel-starter-kit/readme.md

 Unlike some other starter kits, because I'm opinonated against x-layout x-component this and that that the current official laravel starter kit comes with.
 Hundreds of files.
 This project intentionally avoids complex frontend frameworks like Flux and adheres to **traditional Blade layouts** using `@extends('layouts.app')` and `@section('content')` for simplicity and familiarity.
 Just go.
 Fast.

+Has a working theme switcher with DaisyUI.
+Theme choice saves to user record in database.
+Page switching with wire:navigates works and preservs theme selection.
+Has AI functionality with openai-php/client and OpenRouter with a demo chat wrapper.

 ## Features

 * **Laravel 12**: The latest version.